 - Analysis-Breaking a whole into parts to identify relationships

 - Synthesis-Combining ideas into a new concept

-- Evaluation-Making judgements based on a criteria
+- Evaluation-Making judgments based on criteria

 The affective domain looks at the values, beliefs, and attitudes of students.
 This domain has 5 levels.

-- Receiving-Awareness of a stimuli
+- Receiving-Awareness of a stimulus

-- Responding-Paying attention to a stimuli
+- Responding-Paying attention to a stimulus

 - Valuing-Showing preference for something